-Where the concerns about abuse linked to witchcraft and spirit possession for the welfare and safety of the child or young person are such that a contact to Sefton IFD must be made.
+Where the concerns about abuse linked to witchcraft and spirit possession for the welfare and safety of the child or young person are such that a contact to Sefton CHAT team must be made.
 Information for those who work with children to help raise awareness, and prevent abuse arising from religion or superstition, a national action plan has been developed.
 This can be found at:

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/175 437/Action\Plan - Abuse\linked\to\Faith\or\Belief.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/175 437/Action Plan - Abuse linked to Faith or Belief.pdf